meejah/magic-wormhole-protocols/dilated-file-transfer.md

 Do the limits on message size make sense?
 Should "65KiB" be much smaller, potentially?
 (Given that network conditions etc vary a lot, I think it makes sense for the _spec_ to be somewhat flexible here and "65k" doesn't seem very onerous for most modern devices / computers)

-* compression

-It may make sense to do compression of files.
-See "Protocol Expansion Exercises" for more discussion.

-Preliminary conclusion: no compression in this version.

 ## File Naming Example